 Trees for Streets run street tree sponsorship schemes on behalf of local councils.
 It is up to your local council to determine the detail of their local scheme, including whether to offer residents the choice of tree.

 Most councils will not allow a plaque to be added to a street tree.
 Councils are very resource poor, and the extra task of adding a plaque to a tree is simply not practical.
-It would also course all sorts of difficulties if residents were to place their own plaques on trees.

 It’s your local council that legally owns the tree.

 When you sponsor a tree, you are making a wonderful gift to your local community, who will all share in the benefit of this new tree for generations.
+Not only this, but you’ve helepd your council’s tree planting budget stretch further – meaning you’ve essentially gifted a tree somewhere else too.

 Street trees really need watering weekly during the summer months for their first 3 years to get them properly established.
 The rate of watering needs to increase if it is a particularly dry summer.
-We recommend at least 20 litres per week.
-Trees like a really good soaking.
-It’s very difficult to over water your tree, but it’s very easy to under-water it.

 Some councils may also provide their own watering to complement your watering effort.

-The easiest place to plant a street tree is into an existing empty tree pit, or a grass verge.
+The easiest place to plant a street tree is into an existing empty tree pit or a grass verge.
 Some councils may be happy to create a new tree pit into a hard surface, but may ask for a contribution from you to do so.

 Please note, Trees for Streets promotes schemes on behalf of individual councils.
 Each council will run their scheme slightly differently.